Vicenza The Veneto, Italy Travel Guide

 FlixBus operates some routes connecting Vicenza to other Italian cities.
 Local and regional buses are operated by SVT and Busitalia Veneto.

-An International Driving Permit (IDP) is necessary for non-EU citizens.
+An International Driving Permit (IDP) is required for non-EU citizens.
 Italy has well-maintained motorways (autostrade, toll roads) and provincial roads.

 Purchase single journey tickets (€1.30-€1.50) from "tabaccherie," newsstands, or ticket machines.
 Tickets cost more directly from the driver.

-Taxis offer a convenient way to travel for specific routes.
+Taxis offer an easy way to travel for specific routes.

 Rent a vehicle for greater flexibility in exploring Vicenza and its surroundings.